Duke University School of Law

 US Court of Appeals, First Circuit

 US District Court, Colorado

-“an accomplished insolvency practitioner who is admired for his litigation skill … forceful but reasonable … the ability to provide concrete, business-oriented advice”
+“a leading figure in the corporate bankruptcy space, admired by both clients and peers … forceful but reasonable … the ability to provide concrete, business-oriented advice”

-Doug Gooding is the chair of the firm’s Finance & Restructuring Group.
+Doug Gooding is co-chair of the firm’s Finance & Restructuring Group.
 He has over 20 years experience in corporate finance, restructuring, bankruptcy and related litigation.
 Mr. Gooding has appeared in courts throughout the United States and in Canada and has been appointed as mediator in bankruptcy disputes.